-• N/A: The provider analyzes customer cash flows to understand repayment capacity for all of its loan customers.
+N/A: The provider does not offer loans, or the provider analyzes customer cash flows to understand repayment capacity for all of its loan customers.

 - As a first step, check the product offering and manual to understand if the provider approves any loans automatically OR without analyzing customer cash flows to understand repayment capacity.
 If yes, this indicator applies.
 If not, score N/A. - Observe the loan application process.
 See how many times the applicant must express interest before she gets access to the loan.